grafana/grafana/docs/sources/features/datasources/elasticsearch.md

 ------------ | -------------
 Query | You can leave the search query blank or specify a lucene query Time | The name of the time field, needs to be date field.
+Time End | Optional name of the time end field, needs to be date field.
+If set, then annotations will be marked as a regions between time and time-end.
 Text | Event description field.
 Tags | Optional field name to use for event tags (can be an array or a CSV string).